-This section provides a description of surveys (i.e., Student, Parent, Teacher) used during the school-year, and a summary of results from the survey(s).
+This section provides a description of surveys (i.e., Student, Parent, Teacher) used during the schoolyear, and a summary of results from the survey(s).

 Mill Street administered both the California School Staff Survey as well as the California School Parent Survey from WestEd.
 The CA School Staff Survey revealed the further need for developing positive school culture and climate.
 To collect social and emotional learning needs we have surveyed and collected data on students' (K-2) SEL needs.
 This data came back with a need to address a "growth mindset" as well as "how to regulate oneself."
 To support this, our SEL coach presented targeted classroom lessons around "resilience" and "the power of yet" as well as coaching students on multiple breathing techniques.
 During ELAC/DELAC we collect feedback from participating parents to help with our improvement process and made adjustments to our ELAC/DELAC meetings based on this data.
+This feedback included ideas around how to engage parents through mailers, flyers, going to community events where the parents of our EL families live/shop, and having our ELD coordinator "table" at certain school-wide events.